The Real ROI of RTO: What HR Should Really Measure

 • Key drivers behind RTO include enhanced productivity and engagement through face-to-face interactions, business continuity, and financial incentives offered to employees.

-• Implementing RTO presents challenges such as increased employee turnover and operational costs, highlighting the need for empathic leadership and strategic support systems for employees.
+• Implementing RTO presents challenges and opportunities associated with employees returning to the office, such as increased employee turnover, operational costs, and the need to maintain engagement and satisfaction, highlighting the need for empathic leadership and strategic support systems for employees.

 The Current State of Return to Office (RTO) Mandates